The Agent Loop

 System Prompts

 seekr uses carefully crafted system prompts that define its capabilities, limitations, and "personality".
-These prompts are designed to minimize hallucinations and ensure the agent stays on task.
+These prompts enforce explicit planning, parallel multi-tasking, and background execution for long-running commands.

 Memory Management